woile/woile.github.io/posts/moving-from-docker-alpine-to-slim/index.rst

 But our image unfortunately has dependencies like postgis, and proj4, which fail a lot in alpine.

 But my story is not over with alpine, I'll try it again in the future.
-I know with time it will get better and better.
+I know with time it will get better and better, and I'll understand it more and more.